praneethpri/Exercises_of_30_days_of_JavaScript/Day_10/README.md

 }
 ```

-3)Remove an element from a set
+3) Remove an element from a set
 ```
 let removeElement = new Set()
 for (let j = 0; j < 10; j++) {